-- STOP Interactive SQL stops executing statements from the file and returns to the statement window for input. - PROMPT Interactive SQL prompts the user to see if he or she wants to continue. - CONTINUE The error displays and Interactive SQL continues executing statements. - EXIT Interactive SQL terminates. - NOTIFY_CONTINUE The error is reported, and the user is prompted to press Enter or click OK to continue.
+- STOP Interactive SQL stops executing statements from the file and returns to the statement window for input. - PROMPT Interactive SQL prompts the user to see if he or she wants to continue. - CONTINUE Errors display in the Messages pane and Interactive SQL continues executing statements. - EXIT Interactive SQL terminates. - NOTIFY_CONTINUE The error is reported, and the user is prompted to press Enter or click OK to continue.